fable-compiler/fable-templates/minimal/Content/README.md

 > Note: check the "scripts" section in `package.json` to see the commands triggered by the steps above.

+## Bundling for release

+Run the following command to compile and bundle up all your F# code into one Javascript file: `npm run build`.
+The compiled output ends up in the `public` folder under the name `bundle.js`.

 ## Project structure

 ### npm